THE BABY MANUAL (with a section on newborns)

 The Bible.
 This is an excellent book to read to babies and children.
 Babies like stories.
 Those in the Bible teach many good moral lessons.
 It is never to early to begin.

 Birth.
-Most babies like the birth room to be out of the main hospital, if possible, to avoid infections.
-They like it warm, quiet, friendly and not too light,.
+Most babies like the birth room to be out of the main hospital, if at all possible, to avoid infections.
+They like it warm, quiet, friendly and not too light.
 They also love underwater births, if you can find someone knowledgeable to help you with it.

 Drugs.
 If a mother needs drugs for the birth, okay, but don’t rush to them.
 Instead, relax and push hard and long.
 This does not harm the baby.

 Episiotomies sometimes help, but usually are not needed and just prolong a mother’s recovery.
 So discourage those.

 Birth attendants.
 Have a birth attendant, midwife or doula ALWAYS, to look over the shoulder of the doctor, if you have one, and make sure he or she is doing everything right.